Double Majors, Secondary Majors, and Dual Degrees

 Of the three options, double majors and secondary majors are far more common than a dual degree.
 A dual degree requires significantly more course units, and does not necessarily provide any significant advantages for future employment or an academic career.
 Many students find they may wish to use their time and energy to pursue other options, such as a coterm program (which results in a Masters degree).

-The Stanford Bulletin is the authoritative source on these different options, and you should read the official explanation of the types of Bachelor’s Degrees that Stanford offers to understand your choices.
+The Student Services policy pages are the authoritative source on these different options, and you should read the official explanation of the types of Bachelor’s Degrees that Stanford offers to understand your choices.